Lighthouses Near Camden

 Maine is famous for its lighthouses.
 Actually more than 60 dot its picturesque coast.
 Their importance, in the time of Radar, Loran and GPS is not anymore what it used to be.
 But the fashion remains the same.
-They have always attracted and will always attract people willing to visit them and to see the usually beautiful location.
+Maine lighthouses have always attracted, and will always attract, people willing to visit them and to see the usually beautiful location surrounding them.

-Camden has at least 4 of them in the near.
+Camden has at least 4 of them nearby:

 - The first one, the Curtis Island Lighthouse, is right at the entrance of the harbor and is only accessible by boat.
 It’s a beautiful view, from a boat or just from the coast.